Conditional Discharge for First-Time Possession Charges & Offenders in New Jersey

 How Clark, Clark & Noonan, LLC Can Help

-If your charges cannot be dismissed, and you are not eligible for conditional discharge you may still have other legal strategies we can pursue.
+If your first-time possession charges cannot be dismissed, and you are not eligible for conditional discharge you may still have other legal strategies we can pursue.
 For example, we may be able to get simple drug possession charges downgraded to other offenses or even to a violation of a municipal ordinance that does require the loss of your driving privileges.

 No matter what charges you are facing, you do not have to face them alone.
 We are here to help you understand your charges, your options, and to get you the best possible outcome in your case.
 For a free consultation, please call us at 732-303-7857 today.